alphagov/govuk-rfcs/rfc-149-switch-to-per-page-asset-loading.md

 Component stylesheets and JavaScript should only be included for components present on a page on GOV.UK.
 This will lead to a reduction in page size, improve the ability of the browser to cache assets - which in turn improves performance for user journeys and return visits - and help reduce our reliance on manual asset auditing.

-The eleven applications that render GOV.UK use the [GOV.UK Publishing Components][govuk_publishing_components] gem.
-This gem is the single source of truth for shared components used across GOV.UK.

-Users that visit more than one page are likely to see pages rendered by different applications.
-Applications have unique but overlapping combinations of component use - this means that a user could download the same code in each application's concatenated stylesheets and JavaScript files when visiting pages rendered by different applications, despite the components being the same.

-Because each application concatenates and appends a fingerprint string to an asset's filename, even a small change to a component will cause the filename to change - meaning that return visitors will no longer have the advantage of caching.

-Currently asset auditing is a manual process that needs to be run locally.
-This means it's easy to miss when a component is no longer used, which leads to larger than needed stylesheets and JavaScript files being served to users.

 This RFC builds upon ideas and implementations from:
 * [RFC #91: Sharing assets][sharing_assets] (not implemented)
 * [RFC #108: Include specific component assets in applications][specific_assets] (implemented)